stnvh/silverstripe-infoboxes/README.md

 ### Usage:

-It currently has 2 built in checks; one to check if in dev mode and the other to check if the default admin is in use.
+It currently has 5 built in checks:

+- Dev mode
+- Favicon existance
+- Google analytics code
+- Default password
+- if www is used

 To add a check, create a file in */mysite/code/* called ```InfoBox_[your_check_name].php``` with the following functions: